midtown-ai/glossary/_posts/2024-06-05-getting-started-with-latex.markdown

 \medskip                      % Insert medium vertical space

-\bibliography{sample}         % Insert 'References' section using content from 'sample.bib' file
+\bibliography{sample}         % Insert the 'References' UNUMBERED section using content from 'sample.bib' file
                               % Require a reference style: \bibliographystyle
                               % Only add the references that are used in the text